DevoInc/azure-eventhub/README.md

 }
 ````

-Check that _eventHubName_ and _eventHubName_ attributes corresponds to the values specified in _Integrate_ option of the EventHub.
+Verify that the _eventHubName_ and _eventHubName_ corresponds to the values specified in the _Integrate_ option of the EventHub.

 ![alt text](resources/step_17.png)

-# Sending events from Active Directory
+# Sending events from Azure Active Directory

 Before to start to retrieve _Audit Logs_ and _Sign-ins_ events from _Azure Active Directory_ you will need to have the permissions necessaries and In order to export Sign-in data, your organization needs Azure AD P1 or P2 license.

-Click on _Audit logs_ or _Sign-ins_ options in the left side menu and then click in _Export Data Settings_.
+Click on the _Audit logs_ or _Sign-ins_ option in the left side menu and then click in _Export Data Settings_.

 ![alt text](resources/step_18.png)